devhawala/dodo/readme.md

 The following environments were tested with Dodo server and nethub, using the default Clearinghouse database found in `dist.zip`:

-- [Dwarf](https://github.com/devhawala/dwarf) emulator on Windows-Vista (32 bit) and Linux-Mint (64 bit) on a Core2Duo 2.4 GHz
+- [Dwarf](https://github.com/devhawala/dwarf) emulator on Windows (Vista and newer) and Linux-Mint on a Core2Duo 2.4 GHz
 both XDE and GlobalView work; all components (Dwarf, Dodo server and nethub) run on the same (hardware) machine

-- [Guam-Emulator](https://github.com/yokwe/mesa-emulator) by Yasuhiro Hasegawa with an experimental NetworkAgent on a Core2Duo 2.4 GHz with Linux Mint the emulator's NetworkAgent was modified for directly connecting to a local Nethub; connection to Dodo was tested with XDE
+- [Guam-Emulator](https://github.com/yokwe/mesa-emulator) by Yasuhiro Hasegawa with an experimental NetworkAgent on a Core2Duo 2.4 GHz with Linux Mint; the emulator's NetworkAgent was modified for directly connecting to a local Nethub; connection to Dodo was tested with XDE

 - Don Woodward's [Dawn](http://www.woodward.org/mps/)-emulator with Dawn's XNS driver and XDE disk